cagatayguzel/casting-defect-classification/README.md

 The experiments were conducted using a public Kaggle casting product dataset with two classes:

 - `def_front` → defective
 - `ok_front` → non-defective

-The dataset was used for supervised image classification.
+The dataset is accessed directly from Kaggle within the notebook environment.

 ---

 ## Models

 ### 1. Simple CNN
-A baseline convolutional neural network trained from scratch.
+A baseline convolutional neural network.

 ### 2. ResNet18
 A transfer learning-based model initialized with pretrained ImageNet weights and adapted for binary casting defect classification.